RhiMoore1/phase-1-project-fruit-nutrition-app/README.md

 Selections' button is the best option.
 This button will remove all displayed fruit cards from the screen, as well as the 'Add New Fruit' form, if currently displayed.
 Again, the database is not effected by these removals.
 The card count is then set to 0.

+After clearing the screen the user is now able to begin populating new fruit cards once again by utilizing the dropdown list or by adding a new fruit via the form.